jgerman/advent_of_code_2022/README.md

 every beacon and filterin out all those not belonging to the row in question) simply takes far too long.
 There's clearly a trick.

+I did decide to use instaparse on this.
+The input could easily have been converted with string operations but having a parser as part of your toolkit is valuable imo and it's been awhile since I pulled out instaparse.
+Even though it took a little longer the code is cleaner (imo) than making a bunch of splits and substitutions.
+I may start using it more to make sure I stay fluent with that library.

 My first optimization was to eliminate all of the input rows that couldn't possibly affect the row I was after.
 That wasn't enough.